Anna Swenn-Larsson

-Anna Swenn-Larsson (born 18 June 1991) is a Swedish World Cup alpine ski racer who specialises in slalom.
+Grund Anna Swenn-Larsson (born 18 June 1991) is a Swedish World Cup alpine ski racer who specialises in slalom.
+Swenn-Larsson competed for Sweden in four Winter Olympics and five World Championships.
+She won a silver medal in slalom at the 2019 World Championships in Åre, and a bronze medal in slalom at the 2026 Winter Olympics in Cortina d'Ampezzo.

 She made her World Cup debut in a slalom at Courchevel in December 2010 and placed 26th; her first podium came on home snow at Åre in March 2014.

-Swenn-Larsson competed for Sweden in three Winter Olympics and five World Championships.
-She won a silver medal in slalom at the 2019 World Championships in Åre, and was fifth in slalom at the 2018 Winter Olympics in PyeongChang.

 Her first World Cup victory came in November 2022 in a slalom at Killington, shared with Wendy Holdener.